-In unregistered offerings, such as Rule 144A/Regulation S offerings, where a financial intermediary acts as the initial purchaser and arguably has liability as an underwriter or as a participant in the offer and sale of securities, the process, while shorter and not involving any SEC review, can be very similar to a registered offering of securities.
+In unregistered offerings, such as Rule 144A/Regulation S offerings, where a financial intermediary acts as the initial purchaser and may have liability as an underwriter or as a participant in the offer and sale of securities, the process, while shorter and not involving any SEC review, can be very similar to a registered offering of securities.
 The initial purchasers, their counsel, and issuer's counsel will conduct due diligence essentially the same way they would for a registered offering.
 The disclosure in the offering memorandum or circular will often closely follow the disclosure requirements under Regulation S-K and include financial statements that would be required by Regulation S-X. The parties will negotiate and sign a purchase agreement which largely resembles an underwriting agreement in a registered offering.
 Counsel for the issuer and the initial purchasers will deliver opinions and negative assurance letters, and the auditors will deliver a comfort letter to the initial purchasers, just as they would deliver such documents to underwriters in a registered offering.
 While private placements are shorter than registered securities offerings, the time period can vary drastically.
 Where the issuer is already a public reporting company and the offering memorandum will incorporate the issuer's Exchange Act reports by reference and the terms of the securities are straight forward, the entire process can range from one to three weeks.
 But for a first-time issuer where the offering memorandum must be drafted from scratch and the terms of the securities or covenant package is complicated, the process can range from six to eight weeks or possibly longer.
-For further information, see Considerations When Conducting a Private Placement of Securities, Private Placements Resource Kit and Drafting an Offering Memorandum for a Rule 144A/Regulation S Securities Offering.
+For further information, see Private Placement Process, Private Placements Resource Kit, Rule 144A / Regulation S Offerings Resource Kit, and Offering Memorandum Drafting for Rule 144A / Regulation S Offerings.